isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02a-rgl-requirements-and-process.md

 - Monitor their health status and refrain from travelling to Singapore if feeling unwell;
 - Have not travelled out of Brunei in the entirety of the 14 days prior to departure;
 - Take a COVID-19 polymerase chain reaction (PCR) test within 72 hours from departure and obtain a certificate of having tested negative for COVID-19.
 The certificate must be issued by an authorised health centre designated by the Government of Brunei.
 The SafeTravel Pass traveller will bear the cost of the pre-departure PCR test.

+Travellers are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.

-- At pre-boarding checks, approved SafeTravel Pass travellers must produce:
+At pre-boarding checks, approved SafeTravel Pass travellers must produce:
   - A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter).
 Each SafeTravel Pass is valid for a single entry into Singapore;
   - A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore);
   - A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be issued by an authorised health centre designated by the Government of Brunei); and